 Daniel Maren studied computer science at Stanford University.
 He founded solar power electronics company, Dragonfly Systems, which was acquired by SunPower Corporation in 2014.
 Daniel remains an advisor to SunPower, guiding solar + storage product efforts and international business development.
 He has expertise in international infrastructure development, finance, and energy, where he is a recipient of a Forbes 30 under 30 award.
 Previously, he architected a biofuels program for Indonesian farmers, who struggle with seed and equipment financing.

 Alain Meier studied computer science at Stanford University and served as a research scientist for Stanford Bitcoin Group.
 Founded by 21 CEO, Balaji S. Srinivasan, The Stanford Bitcoin Group is Stanford University’s blockchain research organization.
 Alain developed a number of open source cryptography projects including CryptoNote.me, an open-source service allowing users to send encrypted, single-view messages in seconds.
-Following his work at Stanford, Alain is the CEO of compliance and identity verification company, Cognito (formerly BlockScore).
+Following his work at Stanford, Alain is serving as the CEO of compliance and identity verification company, Cognito (formerly BlockScore).

 John is a founding research scientist at Stanford Bitcoin Group and studied computer science at Stanford University.
 He is a Thiel Fellow and cofounder and CTO of identity verification company, Cognito.
 John is an expert at identity infrastructure, previously engineering data preprocessing algorithms for large-scale entity extraction for deterministic and probabilistic record linkage.
 This is currently implemented into Cognito’s core identity resolution and record linkage infrastructure, now 14 processing identity and compliance for tens of millions of cryptocurrency users globally.